top of page

 Taught me to learn and explore from the love of knowledge and wisdom.
 Not out of anticipation and anxiety to get a good grade.
 Most importantly, they didn't tell me to keep things to myself.
 Not hesitate to express them and not be afraid of the consequences.
 The irony is that I've learned a lot more important tools from them than I've learned from any teacher I've ever encountered.

-And finally, like a dog licking his wounds, I wonder if the school has done me more wrong than the other way around, as it should have done, as I struggle against the general anxiety that may have been rooted in the poor state of the education system in its current state, at least in Israel.
+And finally, like a dog licking his wounds, I wonder if the school has done me more wrong than the other way around, as it should have done, as I struggle against the general anxiety that may have been rooted in the poor state of the education system in its current state.

 Perhaps because of my educators, I have been sentenced to a life of below-average wellbeing.
 Those who know mental disorders will never be cured, only repeatedly delayed by medications.
 They are nothing more than distractions for the monster inside.
 The monster that grew inside me for 13 years of my short life.